rails/rails/guides/source/security.md

 Location: http://www.malicious.tld
 ```

 So _attack vectors for Header Injection are based on the injection of CRLF characters in a header field._ And what could an attacker do with a false redirection?
-He could redirect to a phishing site that looks the same as yours, but asks to login again (and sends the login credentials to the attacker).
-Or he could install malicious software through browser security holes on that site.
+They could redirect to a phishing site that looks the same as yours, but ask to login again (and sends the login credentials to the attacker).
+Or they could install malicious software through browser security holes on that site.
 Rails 2.1.2 escapes these characters for the Location field in the `redirect_to` method. _Make sure you do it yourself when you build other header fields with user input._

 #### Response Splitting